Netflix/dispatch/docs/user-guide/incident-participant.md

 In addition to Dispatch engaging individuals that will be directly responsible for managing the incident, it provides notifications for general awareness throughout the organization.

 {% hint style="info" %}
-The new incident notification message includes a "Join Incident" button; this allows individuals to add themselves to the incident \(and its resources\) without involvement from the incident commander.
+The new incident notification message includes a "Join" button; this allows individuals to add themselves to the incident \(and its resources\) without involvement from the incident commander.
 {% endhint %}

 ## Self-service engagement